gekitsu/bouldering-for-beginners/bouldering_for_beginners.md

 Anna quickly shows her general stepwise process of tackling hard boulder problems, and then walks you through the solution she arrived at for a tricky slab boulder.
 Very useful for the level of detail in her narration of the beta she worked out.

+**Anna Hazelnutt – How to Stop Caring What Others Think at the Climbing Gym?
+A Video Essay**: [link](https://www.youtube.com/watch?v=rJAisiDIM74)\
+This is Anna at her very best – confronting a problem that can affect everyone from absolute beginner to seasoned pro and that isn’t *really* talked about – in a deeply human, optimistic, and humble way.

 **Jenn Sends – Getting Over the Fear of Falling (bouldering)**: [link](https://www.youtube.com/watch?v=ZFvRr-IeDnA)\
 This is a big topic that is likely to come up sooner or later in your bouldering career.
 Jenn goes over the basics in an approachable and structured way, and compiled a [playlist](https://www.youtube.com/playlist?list=PLfbHmBfB2hVXnVZhfEHv1PJfvChOdQbVA) of falling-related videos for you to get insight from more than one point of view.